How Can I Make Paper-thin Slices Of Fruits And Vegetables?

 Apples are a versatile fruit that can be enjoyed in various dishes, both sweet and savory.
 To create paper-thin slices, start by washing and drying the apple thoroughly.
 If you prefer to peel the apple, do so before slicing.
 Secure the apple by cutting a thin slice from the bottom to create a stable base.
 Hold the apple with one hand and use a sharp knife or a mandoline slicer to create thin and even slices.
 Consider using the slices in salads, apple tarts, or as a crisp garnish for cocktails.

-See also How Can I Make Decorative Cuts And Garnishes With A Knife?
+See also How Can I Slice And Prepare Cheese With Precision?

 Oranges